Kademi/keditor/README.md

 /**!
  * Configuration:
  * @option {Boolean} nestedContainerEnabled Enable nested container or not
+ * @option {Boolean} explicitSnippetEnabled Enable explicit snippet or not.
+When disable, there is only one button for adding.
+If add button is in content area or container, you can add component or containers.
+If add button is in sub-container, you just can add only component.
+When you add component in content area, please make sure you config `containerForQuickAddComponent` option
+ * @option {String} containerForQuickAddComponent The container snippet which will be added automatically in content are when you adding a component.
+Note: component will be added in first container content of container
+ * @option {String} btnAddContentText Text content for add content button.
+This available only when `explicitSippetEnabled` is `false`
  * @option {String} btnAddContainerText Text content for add container button
  * @option {String} btnAddSubContainerText Text content for add sub-container button
  * @option {String} btnAddComponentText Text content for add component button